Former world heavyweight champion Bermane Stiverne scaled big for the second consecutive fight as the Haitian bids to regain the green and gold strap.

-Looking ahead to Saturday night’s world title rematch, Wilder will fight to defend his title and resurge a career that has been riddled with setbacks, including three fights that have been cancelled due to his opponents testing positive for PEDs.
-“I’ve done all the right things, I’m in love with this sport but they keep killing it for me,” Wilder explained.
+Looking ahead to Saturday night’s world title rematch, Wilder will fight to defend his title and resurge a career that has been riddled with setbacks, including three fights that have been canceled due to his opponents testing positive for PEDs.
+“I’ve done all the right things, I’m in love with this sport, but they keep killing it for me,” Wilder explained.

 WBC HEAVYWEIGHT WORLD CHAMPIONSHIP